Adaptive Safety-Critical Control for a Class of Nonlinear Systems with Parametric Uncertainties: A Control Barrier Function Approach: Preliminaries Problem Statement

 \begin{assumption} For every $i\in[n]$, there exist known vectors $\overline{\theta}_i, \underline{\theta}_i\in\mathbb{R}^{p_i}$ and $\overline{\la}_i,\underline{\la}_i\in\mathbb{R}^{q_i}$ such that $\underline{\theta}_i\leq\theta_i \leq\overline{\theta}_i$ and $\underline{\lambda}_i\leq \la_i\leq\overline{\lambda}_i$. \end{assumption}

-\begin{remark} In the adaptive stabilizing control design problem, bounds for the unknown parameters as given in Assumption \ref{assump:1} are not necessarily required to be known; for example, in \cite{fossen1991adaptive} a control law is designed to ensure the non-positiveness of the derivative of the Lyapunov function, by which the asymptotic stability of the closed-loop system can be proven using Barbalat's lemma \cite{slotine1991applied}.
+\begin{remark} In the adaptive stabilizing control design problem, bounds for the unknown parameters as given in Assumption \ref{assump:1} are not necessarily required to be known since the asymptotic stability of the closed-loop system can be proven using Barbalat's lemma when the derivative of the Lyapunov function is negative semi-definite \cite{khalil2002nonlinear}.
 Because CBFs do not have the favourable positive definiteness property as Lyapunov functions, the CBF-based safe control design is more challenging.
 Although an aCBF-based control approach is proposed in \cite{taylor2020adaptive} without assuming boundedness of the unknown parameters, its performance is conservative as the system only operates in a subset of the original safety set.
 In \cite{lopez2020robust}, a robust aCBF-based controller is developed under the assumption that is similar to Assumption \ref{assump:1}, i.e., the unknown parameters and the parameter estimation error both belong to known closed convex sets; however, the system model considered there does not include the parametric uncertainty $g_\la$ in the control-input matrix. \end{remark}

 The main problem that will be investigated in this paper is stated as follows. \begin{problem} Consider the system \eqref{eqnsys2} with $f_\ta$, $g$, and $g_\la$ given in \eqref{eqnstructure} and the safe set defined in \eqref{setc} where $h$ has a relative degree 1.
 Suppose that Assumptions \ref{assump:0} and \ref{assump:1} hold.
 Design a feedback controller $u$ such that the closed-loop system is always safe, i.e., $h(x(t))\geq 0$ for all $t\geq 0$. \end{problem}